The Differences Between Psychopaths and Sociopaths

-Unlike sociopaths, psychopaths are unable to form emotional attachments or to feel real empathy for others.
+Unlike sociopaths, psychopaths are unable to form emotional attachments.
 Psychopaths tend to be aggressive and predatory in nature.
 They view others as objects for their amusement.
 Although they lack empathy, psychopaths often have disarming or even charming personalities.
 They are manipulative and can easily gain people’s trust.
-They learn to mimic emotions, despite their inability to actually feel them, and will appear normal to unsuspecting people.
-Psychopaths are often well educated and hold steady jobs.
+They learn to mimic emotions, despite their inability to actually feel them and will appear normal to unsuspecting people.
+Psychopaths are often well-educated and hold steady jobs.

 Some psychopaths are so good at manipulation and mimicry that they have families and other long-term relationships without those around them ever suspecting their true nature.
 When committing crimes, psychopaths carefully plan every detail in advance and often have contingency plans in place.
 They will seem unflappable in a crisis.

 Unlike their sociopathic counterparts, psychopathic criminals are cool, calm, and meticulous.
 From a law-enforcement perspective, the “cold-blooded” nature of psychopaths makes them very effective criminals.
 As such, they are generally more difficult to identify than are sociopaths.
 Unfortunately, it can be hard to know when a psychopathic predator has targeted you for exploitation.